 Motorcycle accidents cause a lot of serious, life-changing injuries.
 According to prediction, motorcycle deaths will continue to increase substantially, beginning in 2007.

-More people are riding motorcycles every year than driving cars so we can reclassify motorcycles as mopeds similar to automobiles with bicycles.
+More people are riding motorcycles every year than driving cars, so that we can reclassify motorcycles as mopeds similar to automobiles with bicycles.

 Car accidents also kill people every day through vehicle rollovers (69%)(20 000 deaths) and traffic fatalities (20,353), while motorcycle accidents only kill an estimated 2,651 people per year.